 At a minimum, the drunk-driving charge will cause delays in your visa application processing.
 Whenever there has been an alcohol-related conviction, such as Public Intoxication, Driving Under the Influence (DUI), or Operating a Vehicle under the Influence (OVI), U.S. State Department protocols require the consular officer to refer you (the visa applicant) to a "panel physician" (a local doctor).

 The physician will exam you to determine whether you have an alcohol dependency problem.
 If the conviction was within a year, the physician will indicate that you have not shown sufficient rehabilitation.
 That will lead to the consular officer denying your visa application on health-related grounds.
 Therefore, based upon what you describe, if you just recently were arrested, applying for the visa this summer is too soon.
 You'll want to put off applying until it's been more than a year since the alcohol-related conviction or final case disposition, if you go through some type of court-ordered diversion program.

 After the one-year period, get a complete, court-certified copy of the final case disposition before leaving the United States.
 Also gather copies of related documents, such as the police ticket explaining the charges and the relevant statutes for the crime and penalties.
 The consular officer will want to review those.

-Finally, be honest about the drunk-driving charge on the visa application form and in responding to questions from the consular officer.
+Be honest about the drunk-driving charge on the visa application form and in responding to questions from the consular officer.
 If you have any type of criminal conviction but do not mention it, the consular officer may deny the visa application based upon a misrepresentation, that is, for lying.
 It could be that the conviction would not cause the officer to deny the visa but failing to provide information about it would.